Corporate Governance

 Evaluation results

-Survey and interview analysis and evaluation have indicated that the Board is functioning appropriately and effectively in its current state.
+Survey analysis and evaluation has indicated that the Board is functioning appropriately and effectively in its current state.
 Details of the evaluation results are as follows.

 Main Efforts to Date for Improving Board Effectiveness